Echoes of Frances Browne:Creative Writing Workshop with writer, director, and performer Rhona Trench

 • Character prompts exploring loss, resilience, and transformation

-• Fragmented narrative, stream-of-consciousness, and poetic prose — echoing Browne’s imaginative and folkloric interests
+• Fragmented narrative, stream-of-consciousness, and poetic prose—echoing Browne’s interest in the imaginative and the folkloric

 About the Facilitator